arkn98/adeia/README.md

 #### Note:

-The UI for this application is ~~copied~~ heavily inspired from [Discord](https://discordapp.com) and in no way does this project mimic or impersonate the service.
+The UI for this application is ~~shamelessly copied~~ heavily inspired from [Discord](https://discordapp.com) and in no way does this project mimic or impersonate the service.
 This project is used for a completely free purpose and does not have any commerciality involved.